Guide For New Projects

 Step 1: Create and Deploy Your Token Contract

-Develop and deploy the for your token, as per your business requirements.
+Develop and deploy the smart contract for your token, as per your business requirements.

 There are 2 options to create and deploy smart contracts on Odyssey Chain: